Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - SLR Parsing Table: https://www.youtube.com/watch?v=8Cq3EIgXOec

 Action Table TLDR:
-- If a dot is followed by a terminal,
+- If a dot is followed by a terminal, then shift to state of goto of that terminal
+	- ex: In i0 F->.(E)